Giovanni Battista Bolognini

-Giovanni Battista Bolognini (1611–1688) was an Italian painter and engraver of the Baroque.
+Giovanni Battista Bolognini (1611 in Bologna – 1688 in Bologna) was an Italian painter and engraver of the Baroque.

-Biography

-He was born and died at Bologna.
 He was a pupil of Guido Reni.
 He painted a Virgin and child with St Dominic, St Eustatius, and Mary Magdalene for Santa Maria Nuova.
 He painted a Dead Christ mourned by the Virgin, St. John, and others; an Immaculate Conception for the church of Santa Lucia.
 He etched a Murder of the Innocents, a St Peter named Head of the Church; a Bacchus and Ariadne; and The Crucifixion after Reni.

-He was uncle and teacher of the Bolognese painter Giacomo Bolognini.
+He was an uncle and teacher of the Bolognese painter Giacomo Bolognini.